Nice3point/RevitExtensions/Readme.md

 ### <a id="ElementIdExtensions">ElementId Extensions</a>

-The **ToElement()** methods allow you to get an element from the Id for a specified document and convert to a type if necessary.
+The **ToElement()** method allow you to get an element from the Id for a specified document and convert to a type if necessary.

 ```c#
 Element element = elementId.ToElement(document)
 Wall material = elementId.ToElement<Wall>(document)
 ```

-The **AreEquals()** methods allow you to check if an ID matches BuiltInСategory or BuiltInParameter.
+The **AreEquals()** method allow you to check if an ID matches BuiltInСategory or BuiltInParameter.

 ```c#
 categoryId.AreEquals(BuiltInCategory.OST_Walls)